dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 * If the new version of the library is ABI-compatible with the previous one, end users should be able to get it by simply update *the one package* that contains it.

-* If not, they want to make sure *none of the programs that depends on the library* breaks when the update is made.
+* If not, they need to make sure *none of the programs that depends on the library* break when the update is made.

 ## The Arch Way

 Here's how Arch maintainers solves this problem.
 In our example, they would have published `libanswer` v2 in a special repository named "staging".
-Then, they would have rebuild every package that depends on `libanswer` (so both `print-answer` and `display-answer-pp`) in the staging repositories.
+Then, they would have rebuild every package that depends on `libanswer` (so both `print-answer` and `display-answer-pp`) and pushed those to the staging repository.

-Finally, after a period of testing, they would have moved `libanswer`, `print-answer` and `display-answer-pp` in the "official" repositories in one swift update.
+Finally, after a period of testing, they would have moved `libanswer`, `print-answer` and `display-answer-pp` in the official repositories in one swift update.
 They would have use a *to do list* like [this one](https://www.archlinux.org/todo/hdf5-1120-release/) to coordinate the packaging tasks.

 This means that if you try and update `libanswer` without upgrading *every